agents-md

 Interactive Intake

-Mandatory — always ask questions before writing or auditing.
-Never generate an AGENTS.md without first asking the Phase 1 questions below.
-If the user says "write me an AGENTS.md" or any variant, your first response must be to ask these questions — not to start writing.
+Mandatory for new AGENTS.md creation — always ask questions before writing from scratch.
+If the user says "write me an AGENTS.md" or any variant without providing existing content, your first response must be to ask the Phase 1 questions — not to start writing.

 Use the question tool (OpenCode) or AskUserQuestion tool (Claude Code) to ask each question interactively.
 Keep wording identical across harnesses.
 Repo-agnostic: do not assume frontend/backend distinctions.